nx-smul/rofi-hyprlauncher/README.md

 - Simply put the provided config files into your Rofi folder, and you're good to go.
 - For launching non-Steam games or shortcuts added to Steam, you will need to add a **SteamGridDB API key**.
 This can be done by running the `add_steamgridDB_api.sh` script in your terminal.

-## Bugs & Limitations

-- Currently **only works with Hyprland**.
-- Other desktop environments may not be supported, but feel free to submit a **PR** if you have a solution!

 ## Screenshots

 Add screenshots of your launcher in action here: